RiyadhKh4n/CoinFrog/README.md

 5. I want to be able to convert x amount of one coin into another coin

-6. As a Returning Visitor I want to see if there are new features added to the site
+6. I want to see if there are new features added to the site

-7. As a Frequent Visitor, I want to be able to select different fiat currencies to trade with

 * ## Development Method